pkp/pkp-docs/learning-ojs/en/production-publication.md

 Once you are happy with the issue hit the **Publish Issue** link to publish it on your journal website.

 ### Notify readers
-By default, all registered users will be notified via email when a new issue is published from the list of Future Issues.
+You will have the option to send a notification to users about the new issue.

-To not send a notification of a new issue published, uncheck the box beside “Send notification email to all registered users” before pressing OK.
+To not send a notification of a new issue published, uncheck the box beside “Send notification email to all registered users” before pressing **OK**.

+The content of the announcement is generated automatically and cannot be edited.
+You can alternatively use the [Announcements](./settings-website.md#announcements) feature to send a publication announcement with customized content.

 ### Unpublish Issue
 Use the **Unpublish Issue** link to remove the issue and all of its content from public view.
 The issue will revert to the Future Issues tab.